cern-cta/CTA/cmdline/cta-admin.1cta.md

 admin (ad)

 :   Add, change, remove or list the administrators of the system.
 In order to use **cta-admin**,
-    users must be included in the administrator list in addition to being authenticated.
+    users must be included in the list of administrators, in addition to being authenticated.

 archiveroute (ar)